Amending Tax Returns: Deadlines, Process, and FAQs

 What if you owe more taxes?

-In case you owe the IRS additional taxes, you may send a check or mail order payable to the United States Treasury with Form 1040-V. You should ensure to make payment before the April due date to avoid penalties.
+If you owe the IRS additional taxes, you may send a check or mail order payable to the United States Treasury with Form 1040-V. To avoid penalties, you should make payment before the April due date.

 File Tax Return Amendments With Professional Help

 While you may submit an amended tax return three times per tax year, you wouldn’t want to make mistakes.
-If you find it challenging to navigate state tax liability and amended returns, you should confer with a professional CPA Consultant.
+If you find navigating state tax liability and amended returns challenging, you should confer with a professional CPA Consultant.
 Sign up today if you want your federal return to be submitted within the deadline.

 FAQs